The Return of the Singularities: Applications of the Smeared Null Energy Condition: Introduction

 The original singularity theorems used pointwise energy conditions such as the NEC eq.\eqref{eqn:NEC}.
 To prove a singularity theorem semiclassically, it is necessary to have an energy condition obeyed by quantum fields.
+Early work generalized Penrose's theorem using averaged energy conditions \cite{Tipler:1978zz,Borde:1987qr,Roman:1988vv}.
 Fewster and Galloway \cite{Fewster:2010gm} presented proofs of singularity theorems with conditions inspired by QEIs.
 More recently Fewster and Kontou \cite{Fewster:2019bjg} proved singularity theorems with similar conditions using index form methods.
 Additionally they estimated the required initial contraction on a Cauchy surface to guarantee the formation of a focal point both in the case of timelike and null geodesics.
 However, their conditions are still not derived by a QFT.
 In the timelike case the relevant condition is the quantum strong energy inequality, derived for the quantum scalar field by Fewster and Kontou \cite{Fewster:2018pey}.
-The same authors use this inequality to derive the first semiclassical singularity theorem in the timelike case which will appear elsewhere \cite{Fewster:2021un}.
+The same authors use this inequality to derive the first semiclassical singularity theorem in the timelike case \cite{Fewster:2021mmz}.
 In this work we focus on null geodesics where the relevant condition is SNEC.